toohau/toohau/README.md

 - 💞️ I’m not looking to collaborate yet, my skills need to asscend to industry standard.

-- 📫 I’m @DWalganus retweets all the good piece tips and tricks from master hacker.
+- 📫 I’m will retweets all the good piece tips and tricks from master hacker.
-- I know that I know nothing-
+- I know that I know nothing-[socratic_paradox]
-- Socratic Paradox

 <!---